sparkfun/SparkFun_RTK_mosaic-X5/docs/quick_start.md

 		set --ssid=YOUR_SSID
 	```

-    * Likewise, to set the WiFi password:
+    * Likewise, to set the WiFi password, type one of:

 !!! code
 	``` c++